 My husband and I found it was very helpful to sit down and decide what our homeschool really was about, and what our purpose and priorities were.

 Recently I came across our original homeschool mission statement while sorting through some old papers.
-For the display, it also included our family homeschool activities.
+The display also included our family homeschool activities.
 I’m going to share it below, in the hopes that it will challenge you to make a statement for your homeschool as well.
 (This is from when my oldest 3 were school age – 5, 7, and 9 years old.)

 OUR MISSION STATEMENT